Women police can play vital role in preventing Kashmiri youth from taking "wrong path": PM Modi | Politics

 Women police can play vital role in preventing Kashmiri youth from taking "wrong path": PM Modi

 Women police personnel can engage with mothers of children in Jammu and Kashmir to prevent the youngsters from taking the "wrong path", Prime Minister Narendra Modi said, while lavishing praise on the people of the union territory, hit by the menace of terrorism.
-Addressing the 2018 batch of IPS probationers at the Sardar Vallabhbhai Patel National Police Academy here through video conferecing, he also cautioned them not to indulge in wrongdoings and said they would land in troubles with the latest technologies, which are also useful in better policing.
+Addressing the 2018 batch of IPS probationers at the Sardar Vallabhbhai Patel National Police Academy here through video conferencing, he also cautioned them not to indulge in wrongdoings and said they would be exposed by the latest technologies, which are also useful in better policing.

 Responding to a woman probationer, Modi heaped praise on the people of Kashmir, saying they are 'lovely' people and having special ability to learn new things.
 "I am very connected to these people.
 They treat you with so much love...All of us together, we have to work towards stopping the children from taking a wrong direction.